 Will my current air filter capture these small particles?

-Actually, the standard air filter in your home’s air conditioning and heating system is designed only to remove particles that are 5 microns in size or larger.
+The standard air filter in your home’s air conditioning and heating system is designed to remove particles that are 5-10 microns in size or larger.
 A filter with a micron rating of 10 has the ability to trap particles as small as 10 microns.

-If your air filter has a micron rating of 5, that leaves the majority of indoor air pollution (98%) in your home’s air.
+If your air filter has a micron rating of 5, that leaves the majority of indoor air pollution (98%) still floating around your home.
 This includes the following common indoor air contaminants:

 Will this actually affect my health?